OS2G/constitution/constitution.md

     C. Elections Procedures, Term of Office

-    The officers shall be elected by a majority of those present and voting.
+    The officers shall be elected by a majority, rounded up, of those present and voting.
 Officers shall be elected by ballot to serve for one year or until their successors are elected, and their terms shall begin at the end of the meeting at which they are elected.
 Candidates for each office shall give a two-minute speech and then leave the room while the nominees are discussed.
 Ballots shall be counted by a teller committee appointed by the President.
 The Executive Committee may adopt more specific rules and procedures in accordance with these bylaws.

     D. Office-holding Limitations